 Design and Access Statements

-- engineering or mining operations
+- applications for engineering or mining applications

 Applications for listed building consent are also required to be accompanied by a Design and Access Statement.
 In particular, such a statement should address: